microsoft/pxt/docs/writing-docs/snippets.md

 ### Namespace coloring

 Buttons can be colored using a namespace identifier along with the button text.
+The color associated with code namespace (toolbox category color) is applied to the text background in the button.
 This is often used in tutorials as a shorthand for blocks, eg ``||loops:repeat 4 times||``.
 Use the namespace name separated with a ``:``.